ThabangEuginMmako/ecommerce-product-page/README.md

 cd ecommerce-product-page

 ## Demo
-Check out the live demo here.
+Check out the live demo here https://thabang-mmako-ecommerce-product-page.vercel.app/.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to the project, please fork the repository and submit a pull request with your changes.